opt-out-tools/opt-out/README.md

 ## Sexual Harassment and Sexist Hate Speech Online

-**This is described in international law as**...
-“Gender-based violence against women occurs in all spaces and spheres of human interaction, whether public or private (...) and their redefinition through technology-mediated environments, such as contemporary forms of violence occurring in the Internet and digital spaces”
+### What is it?

+We're glad you asked.
+Sexual harassment and sexist hate speech online are mentioned in international law documents such as the Committee on the Elimination of Discriminationagainst Women declaration, a committee within the UN.
+They describe these behaviours as acts of **gender based violence happening online and in technology-mediated spaces.**

+### What's this project doing about this?

 Here is a tool to help people defend themselves on Facebook or Twitter.